Resonance distribution in the quantum random Lorentz gas: Hard-sphere s -wave scatterers

 Numerical resonance densities obtained from Eq.~\eqref{eq:resonance-density-from-potential} in the three commonest dimensions are shown in Fig.~\ref{fig:k-plane-1}.
 First of all, note that the spurious negative densities found in panels~(a) and~(b) are mainly due to the non-analytic singularities of $\det\matr{M}(k)$ and are not meaningful.
 These negative densities are located in the regions excluded from the domain $\mathcal{D}$ of Eq.~\eqref{eq:det-m-analytic-domain}, in particular the point $k=0$ in 1D, and the semi-axis $\arg k=-\tfrac{\pi}{2}$ in 2D.
 Furthermore, the symmetry of imaginary axis in panel~(b) is ensured by our definition~\eqref{eq:free-green-bessel-k} of the Green function.
 This symmetry would not have been maintained if we had defined the Green function as Eq.~\eqref{eq:free-green-hankel}, because the branch cut is oriented differently.

-One striking feature is that panel~\ref{fig:k-plane-1}(a) looks very different from the other panels.
+One striking feature is that panel~(a) of Fig.~\ref{fig:k-plane-1} looks very different from the other panels.
 The resonance density in 1D is much more concentrated near the real $k$ axis.
 This means that the characteristic escape time is much longer than in higher dimensions.
-This is a consequence of the fact that, in 1D, the wave function undergoes strong Anderson localization~\cite{Anderson1958, ShengP2006}, as we will see later again.
+This is related to the fact that, in 1D, the wave function undergoes strong Anderson localization~\cite{Anderson1958, ShengP2006}, as we will see later again.
 In addition, the distribution displays thin stripes having no counterpart in higher dimensions.
-In panels~\ref{fig:k-plane-1}(b) and~\ref{fig:k-plane-1}(c), two different regions are observed: a low-energy region for $\Re k\varsigma\lesssim\pi$ with peaks in the resonance density, and a high-energy region for $\Re k\varsigma\gtrsim\pi$ where the resonances form an almost horizontal band.
+In panels~(b) and~(c) of Fig.~\ref{fig:k-plane-1}, two different regions are observed: a low-energy region for $\Re k\varsigma\lesssim\pi$ with peaks in the resonance density, and a high-energy region for $\Re k\varsigma\gtrsim\pi$ where the resonances form an almost horizontal band.
 At low energy, the distance between two consecutive peaks scales as the inverse of the gas radius.
 Preliminary calculations show that these peaks are related to the eigenmodes of the average potential generated by all the scatterers.
 Indeed, when the wavelength is larger than the mean inter-scatterer distance, one may expect that the incident wave feels a continuous potential since it cannot resolve the individual scatterers.
 The resonance band for $\Re k\varsigma\gtrsim\pi$ has the same physical origin as the band seen in Fig.~\ref{fig:k-plane-resonant}(a) and~\ref{fig:k-plane-resonant}(c).
 The main difference is that, in Fig.~\ref{fig:k-plane-1}, the resonance distribution is free from single-scatterer resonant clusters.
 Only background resonances resulting solely from the multiple scattering remain.
-Another difference is that the typical width of the resonance band in Fig.~\ref{fig:k-plane-1} is smaller than in Fig.~\ref{fig:k-plane-resonant}.
+Another difference is that the typical depth of the resonance band with respect to the real $k$ axis is smaller in Fig.~\ref{fig:k-plane-1} than in Fig.~\ref{fig:k-plane-resonant}.
 This is due to the larger cross section of the hard-sphere $s$-wave model compared to the resonant model, as shown in Fig.~\ref{fig:scattering-models}.
-The larger the cross section, the smaller the escape rate, and the smaller the width of the resonance band.
-The situation in higher dimensions ($d\geq 4$) is very similar to panels~\ref{fig:k-plane-1}(b)--(c), except that all the resonances move away from the real $k$ axis, as a consequence of the dimensional reduction of the gas size for fixed $N$.
+The larger the cross section, the smaller the escape rate, and the closer the resonance band to the real $k$ axis.
+The situation in higher dimensions ($d\geq 4$) is very similar to panels~(b) and~(c) of Fig.~\ref{fig:k-plane-1}, except that all the resonances move away from the real $k$ axis, as a consequence of the dimensional reduction of the gas size for fixed $N$.
 A detailed study of all the structures of Fig.~\ref{fig:k-plane-1} is deferred to future works.